Visualization Generation with Large Language Models: An Evaluation: Related Work

-\textbf{Neural network-based methods.} As deep learning techniques develop and are widely applied in NLP, the visualization community starts to explore neural network-based approaches.
-Liu et al. propose ADVISor~\cite{Liu-pvis2021-ADVISor}, a deep-learning-based approach combined with pre-defined rules to generate visualizations for tabular data.
-After inputting a data table plus a natural language query, users can obtain a visualization chart with annotations highlighting what users care about.
-Luo et al.~\cite{Luo-sigmod2021-NL2VISbenchmark} propose a synthesizer to utilize large-scale NL2SQL benchmarks available to synthesize new NL2VIS benchmarks, named nvBench, to promote the advancement of this field.
-This benchmark contains about 25,000 (NL, VIS) pairs and covers over a hundred domains, and its overall high quality is verified through expert and crowdsourcing evaluation.
-They adopt the nvBench benchmark to train a new seq2seq model ncNet~\cite{Luo-tvcg2022-ncNet}, which inputs natural language queries and datasets and outputs a Vega-Lite specification.
-The ncNet can also accept an optional chart template input to allow users to state the expected chart type explicitly.
-Song et al.~\cite{Song-kdd2022-RGVisNet} are inspired by the code development process and dialogue systems and propose RGVisNet, which is a fusion of retrieval-based and generation-based methodologies.
-The experiments show that the performance of RGVisNet surpasses previous NL2VIS approaches.
-Chen et al.~\cite{Chen-PL2022-synthesisNL2VIS} combine the program synthesis and the BERT-based~\cite{Devlin-NAACL2019-BERT} NLP technique to generate visualizations from natural language queries and make a corresponding system Graphy.
-Their evaluation using the NLVCorpus~\cite{Srinivasan-chi2021-nlvUtterance} dataset shows that the performance of their approach is better than previous rule-based and transformer-based approaches.
+\textbf{ \revise{Deep Learning-based} methods.} As deep learning techniques mature and become widely applied in NLP, the visualization community has begun to systematically explore \revise{deep learning-based} approaches to NL2VIS generation.
+Early progress is made by Liu et al., who propose ADVISor~\cite{Liu-pvis2021-ADVISor}, a deep-learning-based system augmented with pre-defined rules to generate visualizations for tabular data.
+Given a data table and a query in natural language, the system produces a visualization with automated annotations that highlight user-specified information.
+Luo et al.~\cite{Luo-sigmod2021-NL2VISbenchmark}, who present a synthesizer that leverages large-scale NL2SQL corpora to construct the nvBench benchmark, introduce a significant advancement in benchmarking and model training.
+This dataset, which contains roughly 25,000 pairs (NL, VIS) across more than 100 domains, provides a high-quality foundation validated through expert and crowd-sourcing evaluation.
+Building on nvBench, Luo et al. further develop ncNet~\cite{Luo-tvcg2022-ncNet}, a seq2seq model that maps natural language queries and datasets to Vega-Lite specifications, with optional chart templates enabling explicit chart-type control.
+Beyond purely generative models, Song et al.~\cite{Song-kdd2022-RGVisNet} propose RGVisNet, which integrates retrieval-based and generation-based paradigms inspired by dialog systems and software development workflows.